bombe-match/bombe-match.github.io/docs/getstarted.md

 ![Choose our AMI in community AMI](assets/ami-2.png)

+!!! info "If you need RDP, change password first"

+    If you need RDP, you can use web console to change the password first.
+    Enter `net user Administrator <your new password>` in cmd to change password.
+    Then RDP to the EC2 with your newly changed password.

 Inside the environment, we have already placed all 3 flags inside:

 1. Registry: `answer_1` in `HKCU:\SOFTWARE\BOMBE`